ElektraInitiative/libelektra/doc/dev/error-categorization.md

 which also allows for errors to be put in.
 Compared to validation errors this category has its focus the underlying system resources whereas validation errors for usages with specifications.
-Examples are missing files/ directories or insufficient permission to execute certain commands (eg. you would require sudo permissions).
+Examples are missing files/ directories or insufficient permission to execute certain commands (e.g. you would require sudo permissions).
 Reactions are fixing the permissions, remount, creating the file/directory and retry the operation.
 Compared to validation errors, administrators would change the specification or retry with a different value.